kagaya85/etcd/README.md

 # etcd
-Etcd is a service discovery.
+Etcd sdk for kratos registry and config center.